The Formanek-Procesi group with base a right-angled Artin group: Residual nilpotence and Lie algebra: Abstract

 \section{Abstract}

-In the present work, we investigate the Lie algebra of the Formanek-Procesi group $FP(H)$ with base group $H$ a right-angled Artin group.
+In the present work, we investigate the Lie algebra of the Formanek-Procesi group ${\rm FP}({\rm H})$ with base group $H$ a right-angled Artin group.
 We show that the Lie algebra $\gr(FP(H))$ has a presentation that is dictated by the group presentation.
-As a result, we are able to show that $FP(H)$ is residually nilpotent.
+Moreover we show that ${\rm FP}({\rm H})$ is a Magnus group.